Aoussiad-Mehdi/Aoussiad-Mehdi/README.md

 ### Hi there 👋,
-I'm Mehdi Aoussiad a Web Developer from Morocco,i focus a lot on front end and design.
+I'm Mehdi Aoussiad a Web Developer from Morocco,Front end focused.

 - 🔭 I’m currently working on Some Projects using Front end thechnologies